 Choosing a character name for your novel is as pressure-filled as picking a name for a baby.
-It has to suit the character’s personality, makes sense for the era and, most important, be super awesome (sorry friends, the awesome name of Brian A. Klems is already taken by this guy).
-Names like Harry Potter, Holden Caulfield and Stephanie Plum are memorable not just because of the amazing stories they navigate, but also because these names “fit” those characters so well.
-You need a name that “fits” your character too.
+It has to suit the character's personality, makes sense for the era and, most important, be super awesome.
+Names like Harry Potter, Holden Caulfield and Stephanie Plum are memorable not just because of the amazing stories they navigate, but also because these names "fit" those characters so well.
+You need a name that "fits" your character too.

 1. Check root meanings.

 It’s better to call a character Caleb, which means “faithful” or “faithful dog,” than to overkill it by naming him Loyal or Goodman—unless you want that for comic/ironic purposes.
 Some readers will know the name’s root meaning, but those who don’t might sense it.